Fermentation Food Safety, What Irish Kitchens Must Know

 The Law (That Most Chefs Don’t Know)

 Under EU Regulation 1169/2011, any beverage containing more than 1.2% alcohol by volume (ABV) must declare this on the label.
-If your product exceeds this threshold without declaration, you’re:
+If your product crosses that line without declaration, you’re:

 • Breaking labelling law